smittytone/HT16K33-Python/README.md

 ### MicroPython MIP Install ###

-From version 3.5.2, you can install the drivers using [MicroPython's MIP module](https://docs.micropython.org/en/v1.21.0/reference/packages.html).
+You can install the drivers using [MicroPython's MIP system](https://docs.micropython.org/en/v1.21.0/reference/packages.html).
 This requires a board running MicroPython 1.20 or above and connected to the Internet.
 Add the following to your code:

 ```python
 import mip